-As you discover games not listed in this catalog, or have additional information regarding games or game publishers, or you find errors in the listings, please Contact the AGPI Archives Game Catalog, with documentation and information on your discoveries.
+If you discover games not listed in this catalog, or have additional information regarding games or game publishers, or you find errors or have questions about information contained in Game Catalog listings, please Contact the AGPI Archives Game Catalog, providing documentation and information on your discoveries.

 Mission